AC13 Recommended Procedure for Hiring New Faculty (Formerly HR13)

 The Dean of each College is responsible for the staffing of teaching and research positions within the approved budget of that College.
-Questions regarding the budgeting of such positions should be referred to Budget Resource and Analysis.
+Questions regarding the budgeting of such positions should be referred to the University Budget Office.

 - Within the framework of a college, the recruiting of candidates to staff these positions primarily is the responsibility of the department head, division head, or chief executive officer, as appropriate.

 - As a part of the recruiting procedure, candidates shall be furnished with a copy of the memorandum, Conditions of Academic Employment, prepared by the Office of Human Resources that includes information about:

 - Conditions of employment; loyalty oath and tax withholding.

 - Personal benefits; group life insurance, health care coverages (including hospital/surgical/major medical, dental and vision care), retirement and social security, tenure and the like.

 While the practices in selection of candidates differ in the several colleges a position will be offered to a candidate only upon the prior approval by the dean as to the candidate and as to the terms of employment.

 National advertising is required for tenure-line or tenured facultypositions.
 Exceptions to this policy should be approved by the Executive VicePresident and Provost in consultation with the Affirmative Action Officer.

 The following general guidelines will apply in searching to fill suchfaculty positions:

 - Advisory search committees, appointed by the unit's academic administrator after appropriate consultation, will be formed to identify candidates.